How Successful CFOs are Vetting Cybersecurity Protections

 Your business may have unique security needs to consider.
 For example, a government municipality that must adhere to compliance regulations will have completely different needs than a business with multiple office locations and remote employees.
 When evaluating IT service providers, it’s important to determine if they offer enterprise-grade security features that are tailored to your current and future business needs.

-The service provider should work with you to define and deliver a cybersecurity posture based on the recommendations and guidelines of the National Institute of Standards and Technology (NIST).3 Expect your provider to determine the specific controls you need for your business—such as active threat hunting or cybersecurity monitoring—and then create a documented process to ensure those controls are implemented and executed as stated in the Service Level Agreement (SLA).
+According to Small Business Information Security: The Fundamentals a "service provider should work with you to define and deliver a cybersecurity posture based on the recommendations and guidelines of the National Institute of Standards and Technology (NIST)."
+Expect your provider to determine the specific controls you need for your business—such as active threat hunting or cybersecurity monitoring—and then create a documented process to ensure those controls are implemented and executed as stated in the Service Level Agreement (SLA).

 When comparing your options, consider the value of the solution that is being provided.
 In addition to establishing a consistent and reliable solution for protecting your data, your IT team can win back time to focus on other business-critical tasks.

 The right provider will help you maximize the full potential of the products and services you purchase through training, provisioning, and support.
 As you assess providers, look for one that offers consolidated billing reports as part of their tailored solution—outlining all monthly and annual cybersecurity costs.
-This allows you to adequately plan for OpEx and CapEx cybersecurity spend that align with your business goals.
+This allows you to adequately plan for cybersecurity spending that will align with your business goals.

 When considering IT service providers, there are qualifications and services you can request in writing so that you can make a value comparison, such as: